 Travel Directions to Bangor

-Manchester and Liverpool are around two hours away from Bangor by train.
-Check National Rail website for details.
+Both Manchester Airport and Liverpool John Lennon Airport are around two hours from Bangor, by train.

-- Anglesey Airport has hour-long flights between Cardiff International and Anglesey.
+- Anglesey Airport has runs mid-week flights between Anglesey and Cardiff only.